Challenging a benefit decision - where to start

 - one month from the date of the decision for Child Benefit and Guardian's Allowance decisions.

-If you miss the 1 month deadline, it’s still worth sending your mandatory reconsideration.
+If you miss the deadline for a mandatory reconsideration, it's still worth sending it.
 You’ll need to explain why your application was late - HMRC are more likely to accept it if you have a good reason.

 More useful information